sagarvarade/broadcom/README.md

 # Necessary commands

-1.> mvn clean install

-	will install all apps and create jar files in target folder.
+1.  will install all apps and create jar files in target folder.
+  > mvn clean install

 2. buildDockerImages.bat will pick above jar files from target folder and will create a docker images for them
   > buildDockerImages.bat

 3. Run docker compose file to run docker images
+  > docker compose down
   > docker compose up -d

 This docker file has all the dependecis requird like ,zookeeper , kafka,mysql , and all required docker images config.